JDN89/thinking-in-javah/README.md

   wrong type of object into a container.
 - Set never has duplicates
 - Collection vs List interface:
     - List adds unique index (access elements by their index), allows duplicate values and has ordering, Collections had random ordering.
 - You’ll typically make an object of a concrete class, upcast it to the corresponding interface, and then use the interface throughout the rest of your code. `List<Apple> apples = new LinkedList<Apple>();`
 - Lists
     - contains : in a list
     - indexof : discover index of element
     - inserting in the middle of a list is cheap operation for LinkedList but expensive for ArrayList
     - access is slower for a LinkedList
     - LinkedList also adds methods that allow it to be used as a `stack`, a `Queue` or a `double- ended queue` (deque).
 - Iterator
     - example itterating class
 - `Stack` LIFO
+- `Queue` FIFO
+  - see Queuy for queue specific methods
+  - queues are extremely important in concurrent programming for safely transferring objects between tasks or threads.
+When multiple threads are involved, ensuring that data is transferred and processed safely is crucial to avoid issues such as data corruption, race conditions, or inconsistent states.
+Queues, particularly thread-safe queues, serve as the foundation for achieving this.
+- `Map` has key value pairs
+    - Stores key-value pairs in no particular order.
+    - Provides fast insertion, deletion, and retrieval operations.

 ## Overview Most used Collections and Maps:

     ArrayList:
         ArrayList is an implementation of the List interface, backed by a dynamic array.
         Elements in an ArrayList are stored in contiguous memory locations.